Topics we will cover in this section:

 This is the best plan for you if you have serious or chronic health conditions with a lot of medical expenses each year.
 However, this plan does have higher premiums, so weigh your pros and cons before choosing Plan F.

-Note: the most important thing to know about Plan F is that it’s being phased out in 2020.
-If you are already enrolled by that time, you will be grandfathered in.
-Plan C, another popular Medigap plan, is also being phased out in 2020.
+Note: the most important thing to know about Plan F is that it was phased out in 2020.
+If you were are already enrolled by that time, you still have Plan F coverage.
+Plan C, another popular Medigap plan, was also phased out in 2020 for new enrollees.

 Medigap Plan G